-4.5.2 Regeneration Date, Free Growing Height and Stocking Standards
+Regeneration Date, Free Growing Height and Stocking Standards

-Appendix 1 specifies the regeneration date, free growing height and stocking standards for the situations or circumstances where s-s.44(1) of the FPPR applies.
+Stocking Standard Tables 1-5 specify the regeneration date, free growing height and stocking standards for the situations or circumstances where s.44(1) of the FPPR applies.

-4.5.3 Situations or Circumstances That Determine When s-s.44(4) Applies and the Standards Applicable FPPR s-s.16(4)
+Situations or Circumstances That Determine When Subsection 44(4) Applies and the Standards Applicable FPPR Subsection 16(4)

-Where harvesting of special forest products, individual trees, intermediate cuts or commercial thinning occurs as per FRPA s-s 44(3)(h) and (i), the Stocking Standards (FSP Stocking Standards) will be maintained for a period of at least 12 months following the completion of timber harvesting on the area that the harvesting took place.
-These standards will apply to Tree Farm License 58, Forest License A16870 and Timber License T0184.
+Where harvesting of special forest products, individual trees, or commercial thinning occurs as per FRPA s.44(3)(h) and (i), the stocking standards will be maintained for a period of at least 12 months following the completion of timber harvesting on the area that the harvesting took place.